zeam-vm/GPU-Erlang-WS-2018/description.md

 We will show the following benchmarks:

 * Benchmark1: that is written in only Elixir \cite{Elixir}.
 The calculation of the logistic maps is implemented using 10 times recursive calls.
 * Benchmark3: that is written in only Elixir.
-The calculation of the logistic maps is inlined inside of Flow.
+The calculation of the logistic maps is inlined inside of Flow \cite{Flow}.
 * Benchmark8: that is written in Elixir and Rust with Rustler \cite{Rustler}.
 The logistic maps are calculated by CPU with the native code in Rust \cite{Rust}.
 * Benchmark9: that is written in Elixir and Rust with Rustler.
 The logistic maps are calculated by GPU via OpenCL \cite{OpenCL} with the native code in Rust and ocl \cite{ocl}.
 * Empty: that is a dummy benchmark to be compared from a efficient point of view.
 It includes conversion between expressions of a list in Elixir and a vector in Rust, though it does not include the caliculation.